For more information contact:

 - Furniture requiring connections to the building or building utilities

-The department does not submit a Departmental Requisition for Facilities Services, Operations purchasing transactions.
-See BPPM 80.45 for procedures to request Facilities Services, Operations purchasing services.
+The department does not create a Requisition in Workday for Facilities Services purchasing transactions.
+See BPPM 80.45 for procedures to request Facilities Services purchasing services.

-Facilities Services, Operations does not initiate purchases of carpeting, floor coverings, window coverings, or furniture requiring connections to the building or building utilities for Housing and Dining Services.
-Housing and Dining Services submits Departmental Requisitions to Purchasing Services to initiate such purchases.
+Facilities Services does not initiate purchases of carpeting, floor coverings, window coverings, or furniture requiring connections to the building or building utilities for SAA.
+SAA creates Requisitions in Workday to initiate such purchases.